 The lack of labor has caused lumber prices to rise across the country.
 While some logging companies are subsidizing their workers, the Canadian lumber industry enjoys lower costs due to the government’s subsidized industry.
 Despite the subsidized Canadian lumber industry, however, the price of lumber is still too high because of its price.
 This is why it is so expensive.
 Its supply is limited and the demand is high.

-Inflation and the shortage of truck drivers in many countries has increased the price of lumber.
 The lack of truck drivers means that the price of lumber has been increasing for months.
 The shortage of truck drivers in certain countries has caused the price to increase.
 This has made lumber more expensive.
 Additionally, the shortage of workers has led to lower prices for the commodity.
 As a result, it’s becoming harder to find the wood that you need.

-While the cuWhile the current state of the lumber market may not look promising, experts predict that it will rise again in the spring.
+While the current state of the lumber market is a little stable after spike in the just-gone Spring, experts predict that it will rise again in the next spring.
+Throughout 2020 and 2021 it was spiking.
 The prices of lumber rose to record highs in May and June and stabilized over the summer and fall.
-However, experts believe that lumber prices will soon begin to climb again.
-Despite the upcoming winter, many experts are predicting that prices will rise again in the spring of 2022.
+Although a price decline was seen at the end of 2021 and 2022, it never went back to pre-pandemic level and experts believe that lumber prices will soon begin to climb again.
+Despite the upcoming winter, many experts are predicting that prices will rise again in the spring of 2023 like it happened in 2022 spring.
 This will likely be a result of the doubling of duties on lumber imported from Canada.

 Are lumber prices back to normal?